This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Why this approach works well

-Instead of stipulating when and how many calories you should eat, the Satiating Diet advises that you pay attention to what your body craves and listen to its hunger cues.
 This does not mean you can fill up on candy, French fries, and junk food, but it gives you the freedom to choose from an array of tasty and wholesome meals.

 These principles are far from new.
 However, recent scientific research has confirmed that the Satiation Diet Plan and those with a similar format are highly effective for weight loss.